-The calendar below is an outline for the different types of public participation activities for HUD funded activities and when they occur.
+The calendar below is an outline of the public participation activities that occur in the development of the ConPlan (every 5 years), AAP (annually), and the CAPER.
+It includes the timeline for which they generally occur.
 At a minimum, the City will hold two public hearings per program year, conducted at two different stages of the program year.
-This calendar is for illustrative purposes only.
-The dates of any activity listed are subject to change.

-May 1 Beginning of program year

-July CAPER comment period (15 days)

-CAPER due to HUD by July 31

-September - December Community Consultations

-Public Hearing #1: Public Input Hearing (2 week notice)

-October - January Call for Proposals, Award Recommendations, drafting

-Action Plan

-February - March Public Hearing #2: Action Plan Public Hearing (2 week

-notice)

-Action Plan Public Comment Period (30 days)

-Action Plan Approved by City Commission

-March 15 Action Plan Submission to HUD

-April 30 End of program year
+One of these public hearings will be held as a public input meeting outside of a City Commission meeting.

+May 1 Beginning of program year Early to CAPER comment period (15 days) Mid-July CAPER due to HUD by July 31 (unless granted an extension) September - Community Consultations for AAP (annually)/ConPlan (every 5 years) December Public Hearing #1: Public Input Meeting for AAP (2 week notice) October - Call for Proposals for AAP ("NOFA" or Notice of Funding Availability) January Reviewing submissions, project selection, and drafting AAP/ConPlan February - Public Hearing #2: AAP/ConPlan Hearing at City Commission (2 week notice), March AAP/ConPlan Comment Period (30 days), AAP/ConPlan City Commission Approval March 15 AAP/ConPlan Submission to HUD April 30 End of program year